 By constantly critiquing your own technique you will give yourself important feedback that will help you develop good habits from the start.
 Training hard is not enough, you need to train the RIGHT WAY to reach your potential.
 Unless you are training with someone one on one, you need to take responsibility for your own growth in the sport.

 There is only so much you can learn from a group class of 40+ people with one instructor.
-It is up to you to spend time on your own game to learn how to do things correctly and the right way.
+It is up to you to spend time on your own game to learn how to do things the right way.
 If you get a chance to visit Thailand and learn from the source, I highly recommend you do.
-The Thai trainers will help you develop good fundamentals that will give you a good Muay Thai foundation to build on.
+The Thai trainers will help you develop sound fundamentals that will give you a good Muay Thai foundation to build on.